chihacknight/chihacknight.org/_posts/events/2018-12-19-matt-chapman.md

 ## Presentation

-On January 19th, Matt Chapman, will be hosting a presentation on how to submit FOIA requests for requesting information from our local, state, and federal governments.
+On December 19th, Matt Chapman, will be hosting a presentation on how to submit FOIA requests for requesting information from our local, state, and federal governments.
 The presentation will focus largely on Illinois FOIA and will have a somewhat technical focus, but will be approachable for a non-technical audience as well.
 Please bring questions and FOIA stories!

 Some topics that we will be covered in the presentation: